 Making it easy for an employer to see your most relevant skills, experience and achievements at a glance means a lot in a crowded job market.
 A concise two-page resume is going to do this better than a long-winded four-page resume.

 Think of your resume like a summary of the highlights rather than a document of your whole career history.
 Once you’ve written it, look for areas you can trim or refine so the best details can shine through.
 Often, it’s best to cover your most recent roles with more detail, and keep the rest of your work history to the key details of position titles, dates plus a few key tasks and achievements.
+If you want to include more detailed information around your career history, you can add this to your SEEK Profile.

 Not sure where to begin?
 This free resume template can get you started.